git4p/git4p/README.md

 =====

 "Git4P" stands for "Git for PHP" and is a native PHP Git library that can access a Git repository without using external help like the standard git commands.
+It is geared towards server side (bare) repositories.

+Please let me know how you're using this library.

 Examples
 --------

-### Create a new bar repository
+### Create a new bare repository

 ```php
 Git::init('/tmp/mytestrepo');